CmsHI/ElectroWeak-Jet-Track-Analyses/README.md

 - Make sure that any 'rootlogon.C' macros necessary for font sizes etc. are explicitly loaded in any macro, do not depend on users manually loading these settings.
 - It is especially important that this step is able to be performed on personal laptops.
 - It is especially important that this step is able to be performed in "batch mode" for reproducibility.

+### Performance

+ - This folder is intended for performance studies on different physics objects and observables.
+These include quick checks such as turn on curves, energy scale plots, object spectra and also more comprehensive studies such as Data vs. MC comparison, release validation etc.
+ - This is not a direct part of the analysis workflow, but serves as a cross-check for analysis.
+ - The main purpose of macros in this folder is to work on one or more input HiForest files and output a set of histograms to a ".root" file.
+Saving output as "png", "pdf" or other graphics file can be optional.
+However, it is discouraged to output only graphics files, but no ".root" file.
+For example, photonTurnOn.C outputs a ".root" file with photon turn on curves and if the related option is specified, then a graphics file is also generated.
+ - When saving a graphics file, it is encouraged to save the file also in ".C" format so that any necessary small modification can be done quickly.